MicrosoftDocs/mesh-docs/mesh/user-guide/mesh-user-controls.md

 Now that you're in an event, explore the interface to see what controls are available.
 To the left, we have the **System Menu** with [**Dashboard**](#mesh-dashboard), [**Settings**](#adjust-settings), [**Feedback**](/mesh/resources/feedback), and **Quit Mesh**.
 The app bar in the middle holds the [**Participants**](#participants), [**Selfie**](#take-a-photo-or-selfie), [**Hand raise**](#raise-hand-to-speak-to-hosts-and-all-participants), and [**Reactions**](#react-with-emotes) buttons.
 The [**Profile**](#profile) button in the lower right corner holds the **Customize** button for customizing your avatars.

+You can also click on [the Nametag and contact card](#nametag-and-contact-card) of other participants to find out more information about them.

 ![A screenshot of the Mesh meeting with App bar information](media/user-controls.png)

 ### Adjust settings